Using Duplicity and Amazon S3 – Notes and Examples

 AWS_SECRET_ACCESS_KEY=""

-I unset the environment variables, so it won’t leak to other cron jobs unnecessarily.
+I unset the environment variables so they won’t leak to other cron jobs unnecessarily.

 [Credentials]